hitachihex/BastionTAS/README.md

 Commands read from input file are in the format of: frames, Action <br />

+   Note: All commands are case and space insensitive except for Runto and Walkto.
 Accepted commands are: <br />
+   Runto - put this under a line you want to fast forward to breakpoint quickly. <br />
+   Walkto - put this under a line you want to run normal speed to breakpoint to. <br />
    Move, xPos, yPos - cursor position (raw coordinates) <br />
    Click (acts as clicking mouse) <br />
    Attack1 <br />